Aamna-m/UBC-Course-Planner/README.md

 This project is a SQL-first schedule generator for UBC course data.
 Given a term and a list of desired courses, it generates **non-conflicting schedules** (combinations of sections) and can optionally filter out schedules that require unrealistic walking time between consecutive classes.

-This repo is **in progress** — the database + schedule-generation logic is complete and work on sample data.
+This repo is **in progress**, the database + schedule-generation logic is complete and work on sample data.
 The next steps being worked on is connecting to real course data + building a basic interface.

 -------------------------------------------